jemcox/brookesbooks/_posts/2020-10-05-fairyloot.md

 ![Traversing Chapters](../uploads/screenshot-2020-11-28-at-12.19.07.png "https://www.traversingchapters.com/november-2019-fairyloot-unboxing/")

 The inner side of the box has a quote by Neil Gaiman on it (which he attributes to G.K.
 Chesterton) that futher emphasises the fantasy theme with talk of fairytales and dragons.
-The text used is again **Anitasha**; a looping cursive style font.
+Again, the company has chosen to use **Anitasha**; a looping cursive-style font.